EgorOrachyov/Berserk/README.md

-│   ├── glfw - for cross-platform window and input management │   ├── glslang - for runtime glsl to spir-v shaders compilation │   ├── googletest - for Unit-testing of the engine source code modules │   ├── portablefiledialogs - for native OS dialogs access │   ├── stbimage - image utilities for images loading, writing and resizing │   ├── vma - vulkan memory allocation library
+│   ├── glfw - for cross-platform window and input management │   ├── glslang - for runtime glsl to spir-v shaders compilation │   ├── googletest - for Unit-testing of the engine source code modules │   ├── pfd - portable file dialogs for native OS dialogs access │   ├── stbimage - image utilities for images loading, writing and resizing │   ├── vma - vulkan memory allocation library
 │   ├── whereami - for executable location extracting